ecos-wtf/website/_posts/2021-03-11-ecos-bcm-heap-manager.md

 All modern systems rely on heap allocators.
 These allocators use different allocation strategies that differs based on the developers objectives.
 Examples include jemalloc in BSD, kalloc in iOS kernel, and glibc's ptmalloc.

-eCOS provides a default heap allocator that implements dlmalloc (see [https://doc.ecoscentric.com/ref/memalloc-standard-api.html](https://doc.ecoscentric.com/ref/memalloc-standard-api.html)), and expose the C standard functions to use it (*malloc*, *calloc*, *realloc*, *free*), on top of C++ *new* and *delete* operators.
+eCos provides a default heap allocator that implements dlmalloc (see [https://doc.ecoscentric.com/ref/memalloc-standard-api.html](https://doc.ecoscentric.com/ref/memalloc-standard-api.html)), and expose the C standard functions to use it (*malloc*, *calloc*, *realloc*, *free*), on top of C++ *new* and *delete* operators.

 Broadcom, for its own reasons, chose not to rely on the default heap allocator and implemented its own allocator named **BcmHeapManager**.

-### A Quick Look Into the eCOS Source
+### A Quick Look Into the eCos Source

-If we check the eCOS source code provided by the different manufacturers using the Broadcom eCOS variant (see [research]({{site.url}}/research) for samples), we'll see that this heap allocator is referenced in a few locations:
+If we check the eCos source code provided by the different manufacturers using the Broadcom eCos variant (see [research]({{site.url}}/research) for samples), we'll see that this heap allocator is referenced in a few locations:

 - packages/services/memalloc/common/v2_0/src/malloc.cxx